 Family Connections Program

 The Family Connections Program supports families - with teens - struggling to build strong, healthy relationships with one another.
-Through our Family Strengthening class, counselors work with families to understand the barriers and behaviors that may be impacting the family dynamic.
-Counselors share information on parenting styles, adolescent development, and coping strategies to help improve communication, create mutual respect, and develop a family safety plan.
+Through our Family Strengthening class, program staff work with families to understand the barriers and behaviors that may be impacting the family dynamic.
+Program staff share information on parenting styles, adolescent development, and coping strategies to help improve communication, create mutual respect, and develop a family safety plan.

 Family Connections helps restore connection for families with:

 - A teen between the ages of 13-17 that struggles with following rules and being respectful

 - A teen that has had one of more of the following problems in the last six months:

 - Aggressive behaviors at home and/or in the community

 - Drug and alcohol use